 Noun.
 Someone who wears clothes associated with a different gender.
 This activity is a form of gender expression, and is not always done for entertainment purposes.
 Many crossdressers may not wish to present as a different gender all of the time.
 (NOTE: Avoid using the term “transvestite.”)

 Noun, adjective.
-The act of presenting as a different gender, usually for the purpose of entertainment (i.e. drag kings and queens).
+The act of performing a gender or presenting as a different gender, usually for the purpose of entertainment (i.e. drag kings and queens).
 Many people who do drag may not wish to present as a different gender all of the time.

 Adjective.
 Someone who is attracted to those of their same gender.
 This is often used as an umbrella term, but is used more specifically to describe men who are attracted to men.
 (NOTE: Avoid using the term “homosexual.”
 Because of the clinical history of the word, many feel that the term suggests that gay people are somehow diseased or psychologically/emotionally disordered.)